Planning for teaching using animals

 For example, a video demonstration, a model or mannequin of an animal or a computer simulation can provide the same educational outcome via a different process.

-Have the students experiment on (weigh and measure) themselves and each other!
+Have the students experiment on themselves and each other, such as by taking weights and measurements.
 You'll find lots of great ideas on humane education on the MSPCA-Angell website.

 Reduction

-The aim is to use as few animals as needed without increasing the impact on those remaining.
+The aim is to use as few animals as possible to reduce the impact.

 • sharing observations with other classes